eclipse-hono/hono/site/content/deployment/kubernetes.md

 ## Helm deployment

 The easiest way to deploy Eclipse Hono to Kubernetes cluster is to use Helm.
-You can use Helm with or without Helm Tiller server.
+You can use Helm with or without Helm's *Tiller* service.
 In order to use Helm, you need to have it installed properly on your system.
-Please follow [these instructions](https://docs.helm.sh/install/) on how to install Helm tool locally and optionally Tiller server.
+Please refer to [Helm's installation instructions](https://docs.helm.sh/install/) for details.

 ### Install Eclipse Hono with Helm

-To deploy Eclipse Hono to the cluster with installed Tiller server, simply run
+To deploy Eclipse Hono to the cluster with installed Tiller service, simply run

 ~~~sh
 ~hono/deploy$ helm install --dep-up --name eclipse-hono --namespace hono target/deploy/helm/
 ~~~

-This will create a new `hono` namespace in the cluster and install all the components.
+This will create a new `hono` namespace in the cluster and install all the components to that namespace.
 The name of the Helm release will be `eclipse-hono`.

 You can check the status of the deployment with one of the following commands